 10. Nikwax Leather & Fabric Proof

-Sold in a hundred ml bottles, Nikwax is one of the most recommended waterproofing agents for boots.
+Sold in a hundred ml bottle, Nikwax is one of the most recommended waterproofing agents for boots.
 It creates an outstanding repellent that greatly reduces the chances of water-absorbing into your boots.
 It works really well without a doubt, and it is also human-friendly.

 This product is last on our list but certainly not the least.
-Most experts advise on using it for waterproofing Gore-Tex boots.
+Most experts advise using it for waterproofing Gore-Tex boots.
 Whether applied on wet or dry leather, it creates a proper seal, although it does not dry out leather that is wet already.
 Its formula is obtained from biodegradable and water-based ingredients.
 It has no negative ingredients, like some of the major treatments there are, but it works just as great.

 The product is applicable to any type of leather that includes footwear.
 It is, however, crucial to mention that it may darken leather quite a bit.
 For certain people, this may be an issue, while others consider it a boon that makes shoes look better than before.